Alessandro Roncaglia

-Alessandro Roncaglia (1947) is an Italian economist.
+Alessandro Roncaglia (born 17 June 1947) is an Italian economist.
 He was professor of economics at the Sapienza University of Rome from 1981 to 2017.

 Awards and honors

 In 2002 the Italian edition of his The wealth of ideas, later published in an expanded edition in English, has won the Jerome Blanqui Award of the European Society for the History of Economic Thought.

 In 2018 appeared Classical Economics Today: Essays in Honor of Alessandro Roncaglia, edited by Marcella Corsi, J.A.
 Kregel and Carlo D'Ippoliti.